jpawlowski/mta-sts.template/README.md

    ```

    Note that the e-mail recipient mailbox shall be on a different domain _without_ MTA-STS being configured.
    It is also quite painful to manually deal with the reports other e-mail providers will send to you.
-For that particular reason, you may want to consider sending these e-mail to a 3rd-party tool like [Report URI](https://report-uri.com/), [URIports](https://www.uriports.com/), or from other commercial providers.
+For that particular reason, you may want to consider sending these e-mails to a 3rd-party tool like [Report URI](https://report-uri.com/), [URIports](https://www.uriports.com/), or from other commercial providers.

    You probably want this to be the same tool you might use for DMARC reports, like [DMARC Analyzer](https://www.dmarcanalyzer.com/) or [Dmarcian](https://dmarcian.com/).